 by Richard Flatau | Apr 20, 2018 | Alternative Building, Cob, cordwood, Cordwood Construction, cordwood house, Green building, log end, Natural Building, Natural home for sale, Off grid, solar, Tiny home, Uncategorized, Workshop

-Folks have been asking about our northern Wisconsin cordwood home and how it has “held up” after 40+ years.
-Here are some pictures, commentary and a few links, should you care to delve deeper.
-30′ x 40′ Post and beam framed with locally...
+Folks have been asking about our northern Wisconsin cordwood home and how it has “held up” after nearly 50 years.
+Here are some pictures, commentary, and a few links, should you care to dive deeper into cordwood.
+This is a 30′ x 40′, Post and...